-Other investments in debt and equity securities (f)
+(f) Other investments in debt and equity securities, managed funds and structured products

-The group's policies for investments in debt and equity securities, other than investments in subsidiaries, associates and jointly controlled entities, are as follows:
+The group's policies for investments in debt and equity securities, managed funds and structured products, other than investments in subsidiaries, associates and jointly controlled entities, are as follows:

-Investments in debt and equity securities are initially stated at fair value, which is their transaction price unless fair value can be more reliably estimated using valuation techniques whose variables include only data from observable markets.
+Investments in debt and equity securities, managed funds and structured products are initially stated at fair value, which is their transaction price unless fair value can be more reliably estimated using valuation techniques whose variables include only data from observable markets.
 Cost includes attributable transaction costs, except where indicated otherwise below.
 These investments are subsequently accounted for as follows, depending on their classification:

-- Investments in debt and equity securities held for trading are classified as current assets.
+- Investments in debt and equity securities, managed funds and structured products held for trading are classified as current assets.
 Any attributable transaction costs are recognised in profit or loss as incurred.
 At each balance sheet date the fair value is remeasured, with any resultant gain or loss being recognised in profit or loss.
-The net gain or loss recognised in profit or loss does not include any interest or dividends earned on these investments as these are recognised in accordance with the policies set out in note 1(u) (ii) and (iii). - Investments in equity securities that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are recognised in the balance sheet at cost less impairment losses (see note 1(n)).
+The net gain or loss recognised in profit or loss does not include any interest or dividends earned on these investments as these are recognised in accordance with the policies set out in note 1(u)(ii) and (iii). - Investments in equity securities that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are recognised in the balance sheet at cost less impairment losses (see note 1(n)).